FAQEUCyber Resilience Act

 Citations

-Section 16
+Question 16

-Do the essential cybersecurity requirements apply only to important or critical products?
+Do the Essential Cybersecurity Requirements apply only to important or critical products?

 No.

-The essential cybersecurity requirements in Annex I apply horizontally to all products with digital elements that are in scope.
+The Essential Cybersecurity Requirements in Annex I apply horizontally to all products with digital elements that are in scope.
 The important or critical classification affects the conformity-assessment route, not whether the Annex I requirements apply in the first place.

 Citations

-Section 17
+Question 17

-Do the essential cybersecurity requirements apply to each individual unit placed on the market, even when products are manufactured in series?
+Do the Essential Cybersecurity Requirements apply to each individual unit placed on the market, even when products are manufactured in series?

 Yes.

-Recital 38 makes clear that the essential cybersecurity requirements, including the vulnerability-handling requirements, apply to each individual product with digital elements when it is placed on the market, whether the product is manufactured as an individual unit or in series.
+Recital 38 makes clear that the Essential Cybersecurity Requirements, including the vulnerability-handling requirements, apply to each individual product with digital elements when it is placed on the market, whether the product is manufactured as an individual unit or in series.
 The recital gives a practical example: each individual product placed on the market should already have received all security patches or updates available to address relevant security issues at that time.

 Citations

-Section 18
+Question 18

-Can a manufacturer transfer responsibility for meeting the essential cybersecurity requirements to users, integrators or other third parties?
+Can a manufacturer transfer responsibility for meeting the Essential Cybersecurity Requirements to users, integrators or other third parties?

 No.

-Section 19
+Question 19

 If identified cybersecurity risks cannot be adequately addressed through appropriate measures, can the product still be placed on the market with warnings or accepted residual risk?